openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 ### Dimensions

 * General
-  * `ScrewHole_diameter_M3`: A hole for an M3 bolt has this diameter.
-Usually, the bolt is not meant to grab this hole, but slide into and out of it.
+  * `m3_screw_diameter_loose`: A hole for an M3 bolt has this diameter.
+The bolt is not meant to grab this hole, but slide into and out of it ("loose" fit).
 For (almost) each bolt, there is a corresponding threaded metal part (nut or insert), so increase this value if your bolts are hard to get where they need to go.
 Print `Calibration/ScrewHoles` to find a good value for your printer.
-  * `HexNutHole_diameter`: The outer circle around a hex nut's hexagon has this diameter.
+  * `m3_hex_nut_diameter`: The outer circle around a hex nut's hexagon has this diameter.
 This is **not** the same as the "wrench size" from [DIN 934](https://www.fasteners.eu/standards/DIN/934/) (dimension `S`), but its nominal value is `2 / sqrt(3) * S`.
 For M3, this equals `6.35mm` nominally.